mmerabet42/ft_lexiq/README.md

 ft_regex(RGX_IMPORT, "rules.rgx", NULL)
 ```

-The file asks first to import the 'other.rgx' so all the rules declared in this file are imported too.
+The file asks first to import the 'other.rgx' file so all the rules declared in this file are imported too.
 Then we declare two rules 'rule0' and 'rule1' their regex definition is specified inside the double quotes.

 The amount of added rules is then returned by the function.
-Something else to know is that the rules are added with the RGX_READABLE flag allowing the definition to be humanly readable, it means that the engine will simple ignore any space characters (spaces, tabulations and new lines) that are not inside a regular expression.
+Something else to know is that the rules are added with the RGX_READABLE flag allowing the definition to be humanly readable, it means that the engine will ignore any space characters (spaces, tabulations and new lines) that are not inside of a regular expression.

 ## Global and local rules

-When adding rules, you are in fact pushing them into a default global linked list that can be requested with the RGX_GET flag.
+When adding rules, you are in fact pushing them into a default global list that can be requested with the RGX_GET flag.
 ```C
 t_list *rules;
 ft_regex(RGX_GET, NULL, NULL, &rules)
 ```

 The `rules` variable now points to that global list.
-The reason of this is that you can push them into a custom list instead.
+The reason of this is that you can push rules into a custom list instead.
 ```C
 t_list *custom = NULL;
 ft_regex(RGX_SET, NULL, NULL, &custom);
 ```

 After this call, all the added rules are pushed into the local list `custom`.
-As the RGX_SET flag overwrite the current set list, so overwriting it means losing it, that is why you should request the current set list with the RGX_GET flag to reset it back.
+The RGX_SET flag overwrites the current set list.
+S overwriting it means losing it, that is why you should request the current set list with the RGX_GET flag to reset it back.

 #### Adding to a specific list directly

-Instead of playing with the RGX_GET and RGX_SET flag for adding rules to a local list, you can use the RGX_TO flag in combination of the RGX_ADD and RGX_IMPORT flags to specify directly in which list to add them.
+Instead of playing with the RGX_GET and RGX_SET flag for adding rules to a local list, you can use the RGX_TO flag in combination of the RGX_ADD and RGX_IMPORT flags to specify directly in which list to add the rules.
 ```C
 t_list *list = NULL;
 ft_regex(RGX_IMPORT | RGX_TO, "rules.rgx", NULL, &list);